temporalio/cli/docs/operator/cluster.md

 #### upsert

-Add or update a remote cluster
+Add or update a remote Cluster.

 **--address**
 host:port for Temporal frontend service